SevenSecrets/CV/README.md

 #### Other qualifications

-- Introduction to Java and Introduction to C++ from City, University of London
+- Introduction to Java and Introduction to C Programming from City, University of London

 ## Experience

 #### FullFact (April 2015 to March 2015)
-Volunteer - During the 2015 Election Campaign I maintained and set up most of the hardware in the Full Fact offices, and began work on a system written in Python to parse live subtitles on new broadcasts which was handed off upon my departure.
-I also helped to manually gather data from live broadcasts in order to help fact-check election coverage.
+Volunteer - During the 2015 Election Campaign I maintained and set up most of the hardware in the Full Fact offices, the fact-checking organisation.
+I helped to set up a system written in Python to parse live subtitles on new broadcasts and also helped to manually gather data from live broadcasts in order to help fact-check election coverage.

 ## Hobbies

 #### Cybersecurity
-- I take part in CTFs (Capture the Flag) such as [PicoCTF](https://picoctf.com/) and the [GoogleCTF](https://capturetheflag.withgoogle.com/) online for fun and to help me practice cybersecurity skills, especially web security.
+- I take part in CTFs (Capture the Flag) such as [PicoCTF](https://picoctf.com/) and the [TryHackMe](https://tryhackme.com/) online for fun and to help me practice cybersecurity skills, especially web security.

+#### First Aid and Community Care
+- I am trained in First Aid, with a focus on mental health, as part of working with a community care and first aid collective which is focused on helping vulnerable LGBT+ people.